aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

 .. note::

-    You must specify your default credentials and region to use the toolkit,
+    You must specify your default credentials and region to use the toolkit.

     Use the `AWS Command Line Interface <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html>`_ ``aws configure`` command to specify your default credentials and region.